OpenNebula/docs/source/deployment/open_cloud_storage_setup/dev_ds.rst

     PATH=/dev/sdb
     PERSISTENT=YES

-.. warning:: As this datastore does is just a container for existing devices images does not take any size from it.
+.. note:: As this datastore does is just a container for existing devices images does not take any size from it.
 All devices registered will render size of 0 and the overall devices datastore will show up with 1MB of available space